Ivan the Terrible: Early life

 Ivan Vasilyevich was the first son of Vasili III by his second wife, Elena Glinskaya.
 Vasili's mother, Sophia Palaiologina, was a Byzantine princess of the Palaiologos family.
 She was a daughter of Thomas Palaiologos, the younger brother of the last Byzantine emperor, Constantine XI Palaiologos.
 Elena's mother was a Serbian princess and her father's family, the Tatar Glinski clan (nobles based in the Grand Duchy of Lithuania), claimed descent both from Orthodox Hungarian nobles and the Mongol ruler Mamai (1335–1380).
-Born on 25 August, he received the name Ivan in honor of St. John the Baptist, the day of whose beheading falls on 29 August.
+Born on 25 August 1530, he received the name Ivan in honor of St. John the Baptist, the day of whose beheading falls on 29 August.
 In some texts of that era, it is also occasionally mentioned with the names Titus and Smaragd, in accordance with the tradition of polyonymy among the Rurikids.
 He was baptized in the Trinity Lavra of St. Sergius by Abbot Joasaph (Skripitsyn) and two elders of the Joseph-Volokolamsk Monastery were elected as recipients—the monk Cassian Bossoy and the hegumen Daniel.
 Tradition says that in honor of the birth of Ivan, the Church of the Ascension was built in Kolomenskoye.

 When Ivan was three years old, his father died from an abscess and inflammation on his leg that developed into blood poisoning.
 The closest contenders to the throne, except for the young Ivan, were the younger brothers of Vasily.
 Of the six sons of Ivan III, only two remained: Andrey and Yuri.
 Ivan was proclaimed the grand prince at the request of his father.
 His mother Elena Glinskaya initially acted as regent, but died in 1538, when Ivan was eight years old; many believe that she was poisoned.
 The regency then alternated between several feuding boyar families that fought for control.
 According to his own letters, Ivan, along with his younger brother Yuri, often felt neglected and offended by the mighty boyars from the Shuisky and Belsky families.
 In a letter to Andrey Kurbsky, Ivan remembered, "My brother Iurii, of blessed memory, and me they brought up like vagrants and children of the poorest.
 What have I suffered for want of garments and food!"
 That account has been challenged by the historian Edward Keenan, who doubts the authenticity of the source in which the quotations are found.

 On 16 January 1547, at the age of 16, Ivan was crowned at the Cathedral of the Dormition in the Moscow Kremlin.
-The metropolitan placed on Ivan the signs of royal dignity: the Cross of the Life-Giving Tree, barmas, and the cap of Monomakh; Ivan Vasilyevich was anointed with myrrh, and then the metropolitan blessed the tsar.
+The metropolitan placed the signs of royal dignity on Ivan: the Cross of the Life-Giving Tree, barmas, and the cap of Monomakh; Ivan Vasilyevich was anointed with myrrh, after which the metropolitan blessed the tsar.
 He was the first Russian monarch to be crowned the tsar of all Russia, partly imitating his grandfather, Ivan III.
 Until then, the rulers of Moscow were crowned as grand princes, but Ivan III assumed the title of sovereign of all Russia and used the title of tsar in his correspondence with other monarchs.